-If the above checks fail and you have an on-premises Looker instance, it is possible that the API port needs to be opened on the network infrastructure.
+If the above checks fail and you have a customer-hosted Looker deployment, it is possible that the API port needs to be opened on the network infrastructure.

 The API port should forward to the Looker server.
-For on-premises Looker instances, ask your network administrator to check the API port settings.
+For customer-hosted Looker deployments, ask your network administrator to check the API port settings.
 The API port (port

 19999 by default) should have the same configuration settings as the Looker instance port (port

 9999 by default).
 Your network administrator should verify that the following settings are the same for the API port as they are for your Looker instance port: